jeddrickpablico/ActiveDirectoryProjects/GPOProject.md

 </p>
 <p><i>Figure 3.1.3: Confirming the successful deployment of the Group Policy Objects.</i></p>

-> ⚠️ **Enterprise Security Risk: The Password Policy Trap**
+> ⚠️ **Enterprise Security Risk: The Password Policy Trap & Domain Roots**
-> In this lab sequence, we linked the Password Policy to a specific Computer OU. **In a real-world Active Directory environment, this is a major security misconception.** A legacy Password Policy GPO linked to an OU *only affects the local user accounts* on those specific computers, NOT the domain users logging into them!
-To enforce password complexity for domain identities, the policy MUST be linked at the very root of the Domain (e.g., `JeddrickPablico.local`), usually via the Default Domain Policy.
+> In this lab sequence, we linked the Password Policy to a specific Computer OU. **In a real-world Active Directory environment, this is a major security operational trap.** A legacy Password Policy GPO linked to a specific OU *only affects the local user accounts* on those machines, NOT the domain users logging into them!
+To enforce password complexity for domain identities, the policy MUST be linked at the very root of the Domain (e.g., `JeddrickPablico.local`), usually via the **Default Domain Policy**.
 >
-> Modern enterprises bypass this limitation entirely by utilizing **Fine-Grained Password Policies (FGPP)** via the Active Directory Administrative Center, which allows IT to assign different password rules to different security groups (e.g., Domain Admins require 16 characters, Standard Users require 12).
+> Furthermore, modern enterprises largely bypass this limitation by utilizing **Fine-Grained Password Policies (FGPP)**, which allows network engineers to assign different password rules to different security groups (e.g., Domain Admins require 16 characters and MFA, while Standard Users require 12).

 ### 3.2 Applying User Configuration GPOs

-**3.2.1** User configurations follow the employee, so they must be linked to the OUs containing user accounts.
+**3.2.1** User configurations follow the employee profile, so they must be linked to the OUs containing the actual user accounts.
 Drag and drop the `Restrict Control Panel`, `Drive Mapping`, and `Desktop Wallpaper` GPOs directly onto the **Users OU**.
 <p>
   <img src="./images/GPOProject/24.PNG" alt="Linking User GPOs to the Users OU" width="700">
 </p>